zxc524580210/Spacewar-with-AMG-Voice-SDK-Cocos2d/README.en.md

 Open project with Xcode, connect your iOS device, build and run.

 ## Developer Environment Requirements
-- Android Studio 2.0 +/Xcode 8.0 +
+- Android Studio 2.0+ / Xcode 8.0+
-- Real Android/iOS devices (Nexus 5X or other devices)
+- Real Android / iOS devices(Nexus 5X or other devices)
 - Some simulators are function missing or have performance issue, so real device is the best choice

 ## Connect Us